FrankC01/pysui-fastcrypto/README.rst

 pysui-fastcrypto
 ================

-pysui-fastcrypto is a wrapper around MytenLab/fastcrypto.
-It is used by `pysui`
+pysui-fastcrypto is a Python wrapper for `MytenLab/fastcrypto <https://github.com/MystenLabs/fastcrypto>`_.